Urusaitech/Django_rest_test/README.md

 # backend_Django_rest

-A testing endpoint with a few models to develope
+A testing endpoint with a few models to develop